TomiWixoss/proper-pixel-art/README.md

 ## Summary

-- Converts noisy, high resolution pixel-art-style images such as those produced by generative models to true pixel resolution assets.
+Converts noisy, high resolution pixel-art style images such as those produced by generative models or sourced from low-quality web uploads to clean, true-resolution pixel-art assets.

-- Clean screenshots or low-quality web uploads of sprites.
+### Challenges

+Generative pixel-art style images are noisy and high resolution, often with a non-uniform grid and random artifacts.
+Standard downsampling techniques do not work.
+The current approach is to either use naive downscaling techniques or manually re-create the asset pixel by pixel.

+This tool addressed both of these issues by automating the process of recovering true-resolution pixel-art assets.

 ## Installation